Clear Water Bay Peninsula

-The Chinese name 清水灣半島 should not be confused with Oscar by the Sea, a private housing estate in Tseung Kwan O.

 Clear Water Bay Peninsula (清水灣半島), is a peninsula in Sai Kung District, Hong Kong.
 The peninsula separates Junk Bay from Port Shelter.
+The highest accessible point is the summit of High Junk Peak.

 Features

 The Clearwater Bay Golf & Country Club and the Shaw Studio are located here.
 TVB's headquarters, TV City, were previously located here but have since moved to Tseung Kwan O Industrial Estate.